Crypt

 The opposite of CompressStringENC.
 The Charset, EncodingMode, and CompressionAlgorithm properties should match what was used when compressing.

-return in variable: value
+returns in variable: value

 encryptstring=<string>